 To give ING Bank's customers a superior experience we are building on our strong technology and operations foundation to provide seamless digital services while keeping their money and their data safe and secure.
-In that superior experience we want to give to all our customers, their financial health is always our focus.
-Therefore, we ensure that we provide what the customer needs (which may not always be what the customer wants) to ensure they decide in their own best interests.
+In that superior experience we want to give to all our customers, their financial health is part of our focus.
+Therefore, we aim to provide what the customer needs (which may not always be what the customer wants) to enable them to decide in their own best interests.